NebraZKP/upa/spec/protocol/upa-1.2.0.md

 Note: `proofDigest` is used here to prevent malicious clients from submitting invalid proofs, forcing the aggregator to skip their proofs, and then later providing valid proofs for the same public inputs.
 This would otherwise be an attack vector since `proofId` is not dependent on the proof data.

 Note: The claimed value of `proofDigest` is computed from the Merkle proof sent by the challenger.
 This is checked by computing `keccak(claimedProofDigest, msg.sender)` and checking that the resulting value matches `proofDataDigest` in the submission.

+Note: If multiple valid submissions with the same submission Id are made, the aggreagtor should verify both submissions and ensure they are marked as valid.
+A claimant may claim for a skipped submission even if the submission Id is marked valid due to another submission being fully verified.

 ## Collecting Aggregation Fees